cirocosta/ttt/README.md

 ### Grammar

 The grammar is made to be extremely simple to parse.
 All of the content is expected to be encoded in ASCII.
-The following grammar is written conforming to ABNF syntax rules (see https://tools.ietf.org/html/rfc5234).
+The following grammar is written conforming to ABNF syntax rules (see [rfc 5234](https://tools.ietf.org/html/rfc5234)).

 `message`s are expected to be at max 512bytes long, ending with CRLF.